Written by: Lyle Deixler

-“Hey, what are you two faggots doing?”
+“Hey what are you two faggots doing?”
 Kenny Toombs called out.
-The 16-year old was a star on the high school wrestling team.
-He stood on top of the tallest mountain of junk with Sarah, a crazy redhead from the neighborhood and his on-again, off-again girlfriend.
-She not only smoked pot but also liked cocaine and had a connection in nearby New Brunswick.
+The 17-year old wore a tank top and cut off jeans and was a star on their high school wrestling team.
+He stood on top of the tallest mountain of junk with Sarah, his on-again, off-again girlfriend.
 Kenny rested his hand on a large wooden barrel he dragged up to the top of the junk mountain.

-“You stupid piece of shit,” Kenny said to him.
-He then picked up a chunk of concrete and threw it at Ronnie.
+“You stupid dumb fuck,” Kenny yelled down to him.
+He quickly picked up a chunk of concrete and threw it at him.
 The 13-year old saw it coming and tried to duck out of the way.
-It landed squarely on his shoulder and put a tear in his Beatles tee shirt that had the faces of John, Paul, George and Ringo on it from the cover of the Let It Be album.
+It landed squarely on his shoulder and put a tear in his favorite tee shirt that had the image of the band Kiss, in full makeup and costumes, standing on a pile of rocks from the album cover Destroyer.

 “Ow!”
-Ronnie cried out.
+Skinny Ronnie cried out.
 He then saw the rip in his shirt.
-“You tore my shirt you scumbag.
+“You scumbag.
 You fuckin’ scumbag!”

-Kenny picked up another piece of concrete and so did Sarah and they both threw them at Ronnie.
-He darted away from the bottom of the mountain and as he ran his shin caught a pipe sticking out of a smashed-up TV set on the ground and Ronnie tripped and fell.
+Kenny picked up another piece of concrete and so did Sarah and they both threw them at him.
+He darted away from the bottom of the mountain and as he ran his shin caught a pipe sticking out of a smashed-up TV set and Skinny Ronnie tripped and fell.
 All the kids started to laugh at him.

 “Hey,” Kenny called down to Rob and Martin.
 “We all went over the falls and now it’s your guys turn.”
 Kenny smacked his hand twice on the barrel at his side.
-The previous night they had all watched a TV movie about a guy who made a souped-up, homemade barrel, crawled into it and went over the Niagara Falls and somehow survived.
+The previous night they had all seen a TV movie about a guy who made a souped-up, homemade barrel, crawled into it and went over Niagara Falls and survived.

-Kenny liked what he saw, took the barrel from Ronnie and also went down the mountain.
-Sarah then did the stunt.
+Kenny liked what he saw, took the barrel from Skinny Ronnie and also went down the mountain.
+Sarah went next.

 “Whoa, cool,” Rob said.
 He went over to the junk pile and climbed up it.

-“Okay man, hold on!”
-Kenny then gave it a big push.
+“Okay man hold on!”
+Kenny then gave it a push.

 Rob got out and was so dizzy he stumbled around like a drunk.
 Kenny’s safety tip didn’t help him much and he banged his head pretty good on the inside of the barrel.
-Rob raised one hand to rub where it hurt.
-The junkyard was spinning on him and he plopped down on his butt onto the ground.
+Rob rubbed his head where it hurt, the junkyard started to spin on him and he plopped down onto his butt.

-Martin went over to him as Sarah, Kenny and Ronnie laughed when they saw Rob stumbling.
+Martin went over to him as Sarah, Kenny and Skinny Ronnie laughed when they saw Rob stumbling.

 “How bad was it man?”
 Martin asked him.